MicrosoftDocs/dynamics-365-project-operations/articles/project-management/copilot-features.md

 _Navigation Path: Settings \> Parameters \> Feature Control \> Enable Copilot_

-The Copilot feature utilizes Azure Open AI to generate results by leveraging both the Dataverse table and the provided prompts.
+The Copilot feature utilizes Azure Open AI to generate results by using both the Dataverse table and the provided prompts.
 Follow the above navigation path to opt to turn on the Copilot feature.
-Once you click on 'Enable Copilot' you'll be presented with an option to choose or decline to turn the feature on.
+Once you click on 'Enable Copilot' are presented with an option to choose or decline to turn the feature on.
 You can click the "see terms" link to learn more about the AI terms.
 You can click 'OK' to enable the feature or 'cancel' to opt out.
 Save your choice if you have enabled the Copilot feature.

 **Auto task generation**